+353-1-416-8900REST OF WORLD

 Myasthenia Gravis Emerging Drugs

 KYV-101 is an autologous, fully human CD19 CAR T-cell product candidate for use in B cell-driven autoimmune diseases.
 Kyverna is currently conducting trials of KYV-101 in patients with lupus nephritis, systemic sclerosis, and myasthenia gravis are in preparation.
-The drug is currently being evaluated under Phase II clinical trial for the treatment of myasthenia gravis.
+Currently, the drug is in Phase II stage of its development for the treatment of Myasthenia Gravis.

 Myasthenia Gravis: Therapeutic Assessment